-As a parent, you're responsible for getting your child to school and back.
-However, in some cases, we can provide support for your child's travel between home and school.
+As a parent, you're legally responsible for making sure your child attends school.
+In some cases, we (the council) can offer some pupils help with travel between home and school.

-Your child may qualify for free home to school transport if they:
+Your child may qualify for home to school travel assistance if they:

-- live too far away from their nearest eligible school to walk (pupils of primary age who live more than 2 miles from their nearest eligible school, or pupils of secondary age who live more than 3 miles from their nearest eligible school)
+- live too far away from their nearest eligible school to walk (primary age pupils who live more than 2 miles from their nearest eligible school, or secondary age pupils who live more than 3 miles from their nearest eligible school)

 - can't walk to school because there is no suitable safe walking route